Jen Petteys enters her sixth season at the helm of the Spartan’s Softball program after taking over the reins on January 14, 2013.

 “I expect my players to excel in the classroom, outwork our opponents, be faster, smarter and more aggressive on the base paths and execute a potent high scoring offense.
 Every player is expected to control their controllables: Attitude and Effort.
 I expect each girl to play hard but play smart.
 We will respect the game, the opponent, and the process of improving as individuals and a team."

-Petteys was the girls’ varsity softball coach for eight years at Canajoharie High School in Canajoharie, N.Y. where she compiled a record of 90-47-1 with sectional tournament berths in each of those eight campaigns.
+Petteys came to York after serving as assistant coach for Herkimer County Community College in the fall of 2012 and SUNY Cobleskill in 2011-2012.
+Petteys was the girls’ varsity softball coach for eight years at Canajoharie High School in Canajoharie, N.Y. where she compiled a record of 90-47-1.

 Petteys was inducted into the St. John Fisher Athletic Hall of Fame on September 28, 2006.